(em pa gli FLOE zin)

 eGFR ≥45 mL/minute/1.73 m2: No dosage adjustment necessary.

-eGFR <45 mL/minute/1.73 m2: Do not initiate therapy; in patients already taking empagliflozin, discontinue therapy when eGFR is persistently <45 mL/minute/1.73 m2
+eGFR 30 to <45 mL/minute/1.73 m2: The manufacturer recommends to not initiate therapy, or in patients already taking empagliflozin, discontinue therapy when eGFR is persistently <45 mL/minute/1.73 m2.
+Empagliflozin, however, has been shown to have beneficial effects on preservation of renal function in select patients with an eGFR ≥30 mL/minute/1.73 m2 (Wanner 2016).

 eGFR <30 mL/minute/1.73 m2: Use is contraindicated.